 Enhancing Sales Performance Through Business Consulting Skills

-While it is necessary for salespeople to have the skills to listen effectively to customers' needs, present the features and benefits of their products to clients, and guide customers to a buying decision, in many industries, that is not sufficient to create high sales performance.
-For many organizations, salespeople need to also be effective business consultants; they need to be experts who can deal with complex systems issues and can help facilitate change in their clients' organizations.
+While it is necessary for salespeople to have the skills to listen effectively to customers' needs, present the features and benefits of their products to clients and guide customers to a buying decision, in many industries, that is not sufficient to create high sales performance.
+For many organisations, salespeople need to also be effective business consultants; they need to be experts who can deal with complex systems issues and can help facilitate change in their clients' organisations.

 The value of these skills was effectively demonstrated in a study with a large European insurance company.
 Three key strategic drivers showed significant improvement after salespeople completed a process designed to teach them business consulting skills.
 When compared to salespeople who did not receive the consultant skill development, these salespeople showed:

 - 11 percent greater increase in new customer sales

 - 5 percent greater increase in the average size of each sale

 The results provide strong support for the value of business consulting skills and the ability of an effective training process to transfer learning to job performance.